SoimulPatriei/TMCleaner/README.md

 * Python 2.7.x or higher.
 * Java 8 or higher.
 * Scikit-learn 0.17.x or higher.
 * To work with *Bing* Translation engine you need an application identifier provided by Bing.
-For details see the tutorial on working with Bing Translation Engine under Documentation folder.
+For details see the tutorial [Bing](Documentation/Tutorial-Bing.pdf)  under Documentation folder.
 * If you want to work with *Hunalign* sentence aligner you need to download and install Hunalign.
-For details see the tutorial on working with Hunalign sentence aligner under Documentation folder.
+For details see the tutorial on working with Hunalign sentence aligner [Hunalign](Documentation/Tutorial-Hunalign.pdf) under Documentation folder.
 7. If you want to work with *Fastalign* word aligner you need to download and install *MMT (Modern Machine Translation)* java application.
-For details see the tutorial on working with Fastalign word aligner under Documentation folder.
+For details see the tutorial on working with [Fastalign](Documentation/Tutorial-Fastalign.pdf) word aligner under Documentation folder.

 ## Additional software used
 For language identification we use *Cybozu* [https://github.com/shuyo/language-detection/blob/wiki/ProjectHome.md] language identifier.
 The language identifier is used through a java program that is called from the main script.
 We have bundled with this distribution the language profiles used by Cybozu.

 In Fastalign modality we use a java program that merges the backward and forward alignments.
 Like Cybozu, this program is called from the main python script and is provided with this distribution.

-## Input files and training file.
+## Input files and training file
 All input files should be placed in a directory  and should be in utf-8 format.
 Each file is composed of a number of lines separated by the end of line character (“\n”).
 Each line should have the following mandatory fields separated by “@#@”:
  1. Identifier_1 = it starts with 0 and is incremented for each line
  2. Identifier_2= in the example this field is the copy of the previous one.
 However the user can put whatever information s/he wants (for example a database id)